localrivet/magento2go/README.md

 ## Issue With Magento's Api

-Magento's REST Api has on major issue:
+Magento's REST Api has one major issue:

 *It doesn't actually follow it's own swagger documentation and requires `fixing` the raw json response string before marshalling it into a corresponding struct.*